--You can renew your State of Wisconsin ID card online at http://wisconsindot.gov/Pages/dmv/license-drvs/lst-or-stoln/duplicate-id.aspx. -State of Wisconsin ID cards are available for free, just check the "Free ID for voting purposes" box on the application form. -The WI DOT may punch a hole over the expiration date to void a State of Wisconsin ID card.
-Hole-punched cards are invalid; therefore, not an acceptable ID for voting purposes.
+- -You can renew your State of Wisconsin ID card online at http://wisconsindot.gov/Pages/dmv/license-drvs/lst-or-stoln/duplicate-id.aspx. - -State of Wisconsin ID cards are available for free, just check the "Free ID for voting purposes" box on the application form. - -The WI DOT may punch a hole over the expiration date to void a State of Wisconsin ID card.
+Hole-punched cards are invalid; therefore, not an acceptable ID for voting purposes if the expiration date, or other information, cannot be read.

--U.S. UNIFORMED SERVICE ID CARD AS PHOTO ID FOR VOTING-Information Provided by the State of Wisconsin Government Accountability Board
+-U.S. UNIFORMED SERVICE ID CARD AS PHOTO ID FOR VOTING-